I'm Honey!

 6. Visit your podiatrist.

-7. Pamper your feet with delicious pedicures.
+9. Pamper your feet with pedicures.
 You only have one set of feet so take care of them.

 In a woman’s closet shoes seem to rule the day.
 It is a statistic.
 Women have more shoes than any other item in their wardrobe.
 Of course, she dreams, as her eyes scan her shoe stash, of still wearing her full salon of shoes.

-I had this problem after I healed from my broken ankle — I could no longer wear some of my shoes.
+This is a problem I had after I healed from my broken ankle — I could no longer wear some of my shoes.
 I had a resale shop come over and go through my closet.
 They packed up what they thought would sell.
-Darlings, I was shocked at how many shoes were bought by other women.
+Darlings, I was shocked at how many shoes were bought by other women!

 Style